Clarity logoClarity logoClarity

 Closing costs add 2-5% to your home purchase price.
 Here's a breakdown of every fee, which are negotiable, and how to reduce your total closing costs.

-Closing costs are the fees, taxes, and prepaid expenses you pay when finalizing a home purchase or refinance; typically 2-5% of the purchase price for buyers and 6-10% for sellers (mostly due to agent commissions).
-These costs cover lender fees, title insurance, appraisals, government recording fees, prepaid property taxes, and homeowner's insurance.
+Closing costs are the fees, taxes, and prepaid expenses you pay when finalizing a home purchase or refinance: usually 2-5% of the purchase price for buyers.
+Sellers usually pay 6-10% of the sale price, but the vast majority of that is agent commissions (which many sellers treat as a separate expense).
+Excluding commissions, seller closing costs are usually 1-3%.
+Buyer costs cover lender fees, title insurance, appraisals, government recording fees, prepaid property taxes, and homeowner's insurance.
 They are paid on closing day and are separate from your down payment.
 On a $400,000 home, buyers should budget $8,000-$20,000 for closing costs.

 As a buyer, you'll encounter most of these line items on your closing disclosure: